Around the World with Your White Cane

 A Symbol of Independence

 Some people assume a white cane symbolizes a person’s inability to travel independently.
 However, this can’t be further from the truth.
-By tapping or sweeping a cane across the pavement, blind and visually impaired people can trust in its ability to keep them safe.
+By tapping or sweeping a cane across the pavement, people who are blind and visually impaired can trust in its ability to keep them safe.
 Next time you see someone with a cane, appreciate the cane for what it is: a tool that promotes independence.

 Share this article.